SERRVIEX/SimpleRecyclerCollection/README.md

 # SimpleRecyclerCollection (v1.0.0)

-Generic optimized ScrollRect that can handle a huge amount of data with using pooling objects.
+Generic optimized ScrollRect for Unity that can handle a huge amount of data with using pooling objects.

 It also support different inherited classes for data and views.